 Measurements for jars and lids are almost always in millimeters (mm).
 Don’t have a metric ruler?
-You can use a standard ruler or tape measure and convert to metrics.
+You can use a standard ruler or tape measure and convert it to metrics.

-If you don’t have a tool designed for this purpose, you can place some masking tape or some card stock to serve as a straight edge to take out the guess work.
+If you don’t have a tool designed for this purpose, you can place some masking tape or some card stock to serve as a straight edge to take out the guesswork.

 Here are some pictorial guidelines on the proper way to measure jar finishes.